Skiggz/knockout-validate/README.md

 >   Keep in mind, this will not represent the state
 >   of the observable, the observable will always
 >   stay in a valid state.
 >
+>   Also note that these flags are updated before
+>   any of the handlers are triggered, so you can
+>   check other observables validity in your
+>   handlers.
+>
 >   A great example usage is form fills.
 Check out
 >   the demo page, see how the flag setting is